Owning an Exotic Pet: Legalities & Liabilities

 Homeowners insurance covers the actual structure of your physical house and your personal belongings.
 More comprehensive homeowners insurance policies provide money for living expenses in the case of an emergency and liability insurance.
 It’s important to check your homeowners’ policy to see if your liability component covers pets, domestic or exotic.

 Insurance for pets such as service animals is more common and less expensive than insurance for exotic animals, which requires you to have higher liability coverage given the risks involved.

 Of course, the more insurance you carry, the more you’ll pay in premiums.
 Typically, the minimum amount of homeowners liability is $100,000.
 If you want this policy to include your exotic pets, most insurers recommend upping your liability coverage to at least $300,000.

 According to our research, damage claims caused by pets are already one of the most common homeowners liability insurance claims.

 Many media groups are beginning to launch extensive investigations into the exotic animal trade.
 Netflix’s docu-series Tiger King, for example, has been extremely popular and offers an in-depth look at people on both sides of the exotic pet debate.
-In the video below, you can get an inside look at the exotic animal trade with Vice Media.

 So, what organizations are working to advocate both against and for the exotic animal trade?